 While you may try to convince yourself that you can multitask, please don't fool yourself; you will end up doing two things poorly instead of one thing exceptionally well.
 At the end of the day, everyone wants to feel respected and heard.
 A good method to signal that you think what your coworkers have to say is important and that their time is valued is to check your phone at the door.

 Not only will bonds with colleagues and clients grow, but you will engage in what takes place around you.
-You will find that as you increasingly, fully engage, it will pay positive dividends in your career and the relationships you develop.
+You will find that as you increase, fully engage, it will pay positive dividends in your career and the relationships you develop.

 If you resist change and are incapable of disconnecting, then ask yourself this: why would anyone want to invite you to the next client meeting or task you on the next major project if you are oblivious or indifferent to the impact that your phone etiquette and behavior has on the team?